polterguy/polterguy.github.io/tutorials/database-crud/index.md

 useful and a feature you will learn to appreciate further down the road, as you start modifying your Hyperlambda files.
-If you want to see the power of these CRUD slots you can check out the documentation for the [magic.data.common](/documentation/magic.data.common/) module, which you can find in the reference documentation for Magic.
+If you want to see the power of these CRUD slots you can check out the documentation for the [magic.data.common](/documentation/magic.data.common/) module that you can find in the reference documentation for Magic.

 * [Continue with SQL Web APIs](/tutorials/sql-web-api/)